The Trouble with Normal (TV series)

-The Trouble with Normal is an American comedy series that originally aired on ABC from October 6 to November 3, 2000.
-The show starred David Krumholtz, Brad Raider, Jon Cryer, Larry Joe Campbell, and Paget Brewster.
+The Trouble with Normal is an American television sitcom that originally aired on ABC from October 6 to November 3, 2000.
+The show starred Paget Brewster, Larry Joe Campbell, Jon Cryer, David Krumholtz, and Brad Raider and was produced by Garfield Grove Productions, Touchstone Television and Paramount Television.

 Overview

 The show was described as "the misadventures of four paranoid young men whose fear of urban conspiracy leads them to seek counseling in a therapy group run by therapist Claire Garletti."
 Recurring members of the therapy group were played by Jim Beaver and Patricia Belcher.